 Toxin B from C. difficile, known as a cytotoxin, has a molecular weight of 270 kDa and a pl of 4.1.
 Toxin B is a potent cytotoxin for mammalian cells in tissue culture and is at least 1,000 times more cytotoxic than Toxin A in cell rounding assays.
 Toxin B may block serotonin release, as well as stimulate production of phospholipases C and D. By virtue of its ability to affect depolymerization of the cytoskeleton, Toxin B has been shown to inhibit biphasic muscle contraction.

 Toxin B is highly cytotoxic and the most sensitive detection of this toxin is an epithelial cell toxicity assay.
 Cell based assays are important in determining the cause of the diarrheal disease in hospitalized patients.
 These Toxin Neutralization Assays (TNA) are made quite accurate with specific antibodies.
 C. difficile toxin B is determined to be present in a patient if mixing a specific anti-Toxin B antibody with a stool sample protects cell culture from the toxic effects occurring without the antibody.
 The List Labs’ Chicken Anti-C. difficile toxin B antibody has been demonstrated to be useful in these TNA cell-based assays.
-C. difficile Toxin B provided by List is highly purified from the native strain and offered both lyophilized and as a liquid.
+C. difficile Toxin B provided by List is highly purified from the native strain and offered as a liquid.

 Product #155L Toxin B from C. difficile, liquid, is provided in a Tris buffer solution.
 This toxin solution is ready to use and more convenient for some applications.
 Again, it is important to test a range of toxin concentrations for cytotoxicity, as each cell type exhibits different sensitivity to Toxin B.